rpmuller/ePubs/WP1.md

 truthfulness about oneself.
 I do not see how truthfulness in any wider sense can be fitted into the scheme.
-There was once a mayor who had adopted Aristotle's doctrine; at the end of his term of office he made a speech saying that he had endeavoured to steer the narrow line between partiality on the one hand and impartiality on the other.
+There was once a mayor who had adopted Aristotle's doctrine; at the end of his term of office he made a speech saying that he had endeavored to steer the narrow line between partiality on the one hand and impartiality on the other.
 The view of truthfulness as a mean seems scarcely less absurd.